TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 ![create route](../../../static/media/post-images/zero-trust-samba/ip-add.png)

-I can now configure Cloudflare Tunnel.
+I can now finish configuring the Tunnel itself.
 I'm going to create a configuration file and edit it (in Vim) with the following command.

 ```sh
 vim /root/.cloudflared/config.yaml